apancutt/react-mixpanel-browser/README.md

 ## Installation

-1. Install the package from NPM or Yarn:
+1. Install the package using NPM or Yarn:

         npm install --save react-mixpanel-browser
         # or